What is a HDD?

 SSDs are newer technology, and as such, are more expensive than HDDs.
 Although they are catching up, it can be harder to find large-capacity solid state drives.
 HDDs can be as much as 2.5 times larger.

-Solid state drives deliver faster load times for games, applications, and movies.
+Why choose a solid state drive?
+SSDs deliver faster load times for games, applications, and movies.
 Because of the technology they use, SSDs are lighter and better able to withstand movement and droppage.
 In addition, solid state drives use less energy, allowing computers to run cooler.

 The difference between hard drives and solid state drives is in the technology used to store and retrieve data.
 The table below illustrates some of the differences.